Jewish feminism: Modern Orthodox approaches

 Orthodox feminism works within the halakhic system and works with rabbis and rabbinical institutions to create more inclusive practices within Orthodox communal life and leadership.
 Orthodox feminism tends to focus on issues, such as the problems of agunah, fostering women's education, leadership, and ritual participation, women's leadership and making synagogue more women-friendly.
 Unlike other denominations, Orthodox feminists retain the partition in synagogue and do not count women in a minyan.
 The all-women's prayer group—Women's Tefilla Group, is an Orthodox practice that began in the 1970s and continues today.

+Educational opportunities have drastically increased for Orthodox women since the late twentieth century.
+It was common for only boys and men to study the Talmud and Jewish law but this has now been extended and is standard for girls.
+The Drisha Institute for Jewish Education was the first institution that gave women access to Talmudic study on an advanced level and gave training in halakha that was only previously accessible to men.
+In today's time, several institutions have joined Drisha and now offer women the opportunity to learn.
+Orthodox Jewish women now also have access to leadership roles as clergy and advisors on Jewish law.
 New educational programs have enabled Modern Orthodox women to study Talmud and other rabbinic literature, at levels intended to be comparable to a yeshivah or kollel for men, including Drisha Institute (founded in 1979), Pardes Institute of Jewish Studies, and Matan Women's Institute for Torah Studies.

+Blu Greenberg has a large impact on orthodox women's view of feminism.
+She encouraged women to take on new leadership roles while still abiding by the Jewish law in her book “On Women and Judaism” which was published in 1981.
+Greenberg was named the “foremother” of Orthodox Jewish feminism.
 In 1997, Blu Greenberg founded the Jewish Orthodox Feminist Alliance (JOFA) to advocate for women's increased participation and leadership in Modern Orthodox Jewish life and to create a community for women and men dedicated to such change.
-JOFA has focused on issues including: agunah, bat mitzvah, women's scholarship, women's prayer, ritual, women's synagogue leadership, and women's religious leadership.
+JOFA has focused on issues including agunah, bat mitzvah, women's scholarship, women's prayer, ritual, women's synagogue leadership, and women's religious leadership.
+The organization has a mission statement of “advocates for expanding women’s rights and opportunities within the framework of halakha, to build a vibrant and equitable orthodox community.”
+They seek to be a resource and uplifting to the women in their community while simultaneously encouraging them to follow the ways of orthodox life.
+JOFA has been able to make multiple important changes and the organization is continuing its efforts to expand and push the barriers of the Orthodox community.